Lock, Bridgewater sharp for Broncos in 33-6 win vs. Vikings

+MINNEAPOLIS (AP) — Neither Drew Lock nor Teddy Bridgewater stood out from the other as both of Denver’s quarterback candidates faced Minnesota backups.

+There sure was no reason to complain about any lack of clarity, though.
+The whole team looked sharp in the Broncos’ exhibition opener.

-MINNEAPOLIS (AP) — Drew Lock passed for 151 yards and two touchdowns in three possessions in a crisp first audition for Denver’s open quarterback competition.
-Teddy Bridgewater was sharp, too, and the Broncos beat the Minnesota Vikings 33-6 on Saturday afternoon in their exhibition opener.
+Lock passed for 151 yards and two touchdowns in three possessions in a crisp first audition for the open competition, Bridgewater followed suit and the Broncos beat the Minnesota Vikings 33-6 on Saturday afternoon.

+“I’m thrilled that both of them played well.
+I want it to be a hard decision,” said coach Vic Fangio, repeating the “even-steven” declaration he’s made on the race all summer.

 Broncos first-round draft pick Pat Surtain II scored on a 30-yard interception return after a misdirected throw by Vikings backup Jake Browning, who was then pulled for rookie Kellen Mond.